Leo's Tome

-Leo's Tome was a document sent by Pope Leo I to Flavian of Constantinople, explaining the position of the See of Rome in matters of Christology.
-The text confesses that Christ has two natures, both fully human and fully divine.
-The letter was a topic of debate at the Council of Chalcedon in 451 which was accepted by the Council as a doctrinal explanation of the nature of the Person of Christ, but not without great controversy, being rejected for its seemingly Nestorian tendencies by multiple major Eastern sees (later known as the Oriental Orthodox churches).
-The letter was written in response to Flavian, Patriarch of Constantinople, who had excommunicated Eutyches, who also wrote to the Pope to appeal the excommunication.
+Leo's Tome (also Tomus ad Flavianum) was a rescript sent by Pope Leo I to Archbishop Flavian of Constantinople, explaining the position of the see of Rome in matters of Christology.
+The letter was written in response to a letter from Flavian, who had excommunicated Eutyches, who also wrote to the pope to appeal the excommunication.

+The text confesses that Christ has two natures, being both fully human and fully divine.
+The letter was a topic of debate at the Council of Chalcedon in 451, being ultimately accepted by the council as a doctrinal explanation of the nature of the person of Christ.
+Several major eastern sees (later known as the Oriental Orthodox Churches) rejected it for its seemingly Nestorian tendencies.

 Summary of the text

 Acknowledging the letter of Flavian that prompted the reply and the "proceedings of the bishops," the Pope declares that he now understands the controversy.
 He condemns Eutyches in the first paragraph, impugning the wayward presbyter's learning and misunderstanding of the Creed.
 Leo states that those who recite the creed profess that they "believe in God the Father Almighty, and in Jesus Christ his only Son our Lord, who was born of the Holy Ghost and the Virgin Mary"; by these three clauses "the engines of almost all heretics are shattered."
 Leo recounts the Church's doctrine regarding the coequal nature of God the Father and God the Son.
 Bespeaking the necessity of the Incarnation, he next offers scriptural justification for the dogma and against the position of Eutyches, noting that the latter, for his own illumination on this matter, might have read relevant passages in Matthew, St. Paul's Epistle to the Romans, or Isaiah.
 Eutyches, the Pope says, believes Christ not to have been of our nature, but rather to have been the Word made flesh, i.e. to have taken a body that was created directly for the purpose, not a body truly derived from that of his Mother; in this Eutyches errs, for the Holy Ghost made the Virgin fertile, and from her body a real body was derived.

 Leo insists that both natures of Christ were maintained, both met in one Person; this is the "appropriate remedy for our ills," and Christ is, from the human element, capable of death and, from the divine, incapable.
 By taking up our nature and, therefore, "a share in our infirmities," furthermore, Jesus did not become "a partaker in our transgressions...enriching what was human, not impairing what was divine."
 The form of God does not take away the form of a servant, nor does the servant's form impair God's form.
 God willed to be confined to the flesh, "to be subjected to the laws of death."
 The wondrousness of the Nativity does not imply that Christ lacks human nature; the natures co-exist in Christ, each performing the duties proper to it.